Keno's ROLLING STONES Web Site

 (Click on song for lyrics and song personnel)

-When the Stones went into the studio to record this album, things just weren't going to good between Mick Jagger and the Band.
+When the Stones went into the studio to record this album, things just weren't going too good between Mick Jagger and the rest of the Band.
 Mick was thinking about going solo and seemed to put more effort into his solo album, which in turn pissed off Keith Richards.
-Also, Ronnie Wood, Bill Wyman , Charlie Watts and Keef all wanted to tour to support the album, Mick said no way.
+Also, Ronnie Wood, Bill Wyman, Charlie Watts and Keef all wanted to tour to support the album, and Mick said no way.
 No wonder this turned out to be their poorest effort.
 Two of the three best songs on the album, "Harlem Shuffle" (best tune on the LP) and "Too Rude", are covers.
 But most of the other songs on Dirty Work just don't go anywhere.
+Yes, this LP is a dirty mess!

-On another sad note, Ian Stewart aka "Stu", who been with the band since day one, died from a heart attack a week after they finished recording the album.
-The album was dedicated to him and closes with a short, untitled/credited piano solo from Stu, the best thing on this whole album.
+On another sad note, Ian Stewart aka "Stu", who was with the band since day one, died from a heart attack a week after they finished recording the album.
+The album was dedicated to him and closes with a short, hidden track, a piano solo of "Key to the Highway", played by Stu, and the 30 second take is the best thing on the whole album.

 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album for this site.
-Since time does change one's point of view, I decided to listen to and rate this album again, doing so in late 2005.
-Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here.
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
+Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
+In December, 2018, 20 years after the first ratings were made, I rated all of the songs for a third time.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2018.

 To read others reviews about this album, go here.